Deciding to stay or leave

 Should I Stay or Should I Go?: A guide to knowing whether your relationship can — and should — be saved

 Caveat 1: While we endorse Lundy’s writings about the dynamics of domestic abuse, we do not recommend anyone attend the ‘healing retreats’ Lundy Bancroft offers or become involved in his ‘Peak Living Network.”***

 by Lundy Bancroft and Jan Patrissi.
-Some BONUS MATERIALS for this book are freely downloadable.
-They are designed to print out and give to your partner or ex-partner if he is showing signs of getting serious about working on his behavior and its underlying causes.
+Some guides for this book are freely downloadable here and here.
+They can be printed and given to your partner or ex-partner if he is showing signs of getting serious about working on his behavior and its underlying causes.

 Caveat 2: We have had feedback on this book from a survivor who was in the New Age and Spiritualism before she became Christian.
 She says the book contains some language and concepts that are reminiscent of New Age teachings.
 The problems seem to be confined to chapter eight.
 In that chapter there are visualization exercises, Gestalt type exercises involving referring to oneself in the third person or as two different people, references to ‘energy,’ ‘your best possible self,’ ‘living from your center,’ ‘being grounded,’ and ‘creating a Self-Nurturing Plan.’
 So while the book has lots of insight into the questions and situations women battle with in abusive/unhealthy relationships, we suggest readers be discerning while reading it and not take on board or employ the elements of the book that are akin to New Age practices.

 Gives excellent suggestions for those who are living with an abusive spouse and thinking about whether and how to leave.
 The site is written by a non-Christian, so replace the notion of ‘karma’ (only mentioned once on the site) with the biblical concept of reaping what you sow.
 The author is an Australian, so not all info may apply to those from other countries.